Pakistan ● Mali ● Niger ● Senegal ● The Gambia ● Yemen ● India

 Eid al-Adha, also called the Festival of Sacrifice, is one of the most sacred days in Islam.
 It commemorates the obedience of Prophet Ibrahim (as) and his willingness to sacrifice for Allah’s command.
 Muslims around the world mark this occasion by giving Qurbani donations, sacrificing an animal and sharing the meat with the poor and needy.

-Qurbani/Udhiyah is an obligation on all Muslims who possess wealth above the Nisab value - so if you are eligible to pay Zakat, then you must give a Qurbani/Udhiyah.
+Qurbani is an obligation on all Muslims who possess wealth above the Nisab value - so if you are eligible to pay Zakat, then you must give a Qurbani.

 This annual sacrifice also carries the great meaning of representing the sacrifice that Prophet Ibrahim (as) was prepared to make in honour of our Creator.

-Most people choose to donate in the days of Dhul Hijjah, but some will give their Qurbani/Udhiyah up to a month before Eid al-Adha.
-This year, Eid will most likely be on Wednesday, June 7, 2025.
+Most people choose to donate in the days of Dhul Hijjah, but some will give their Qurbani up to a month before Eid al-Adha.
+This year, Eid al-Adha 2026 in the USA is expected to begin on the evening of Tuesday, May 26, 2026, with the main celebration on Wednesday, May 27, 2026

 As Qurbanis in each location have a set quota, we suggest you give yours as soon as possible to avoid disappointment.